servirtium/servirtium-java/README.md

 A real case: [Reverse engineering of competitor’s software cost company big](http://blog.internetcases.com/2017/10/24/reverse-engineering-of-competitors-software-cost-company-big/) - and you might say that such clauses are needed to prevent licensees from competing with the original company with arguably "stolen" IP.

-We (test engineers) might morally think that we should be OK for this, as we're just doing it for test-automation purposes.
+We (developers and test engineers) might morally think that we should be OK for this, as we're just doing it for test-automation purposes.
 No matter, the contracts that are signed often make no such distinction, but the case above was where the original maker of an API went after a company that was trying to make something for the same ecosystem without a commercial relation on that specifically.